-- Practice good hand hygiene, - Wash hands frequently, - Avoid touching the face, which is the easiest way for germs to enter the body, - Avoid sharing utensils, dish and glassware, or other common items that might become contaminated with flu and lead to transmission from hands to the face, eyes, nose and mouth, - Thoroughly clean all services and common areas in the home, - Wipe down counters, tables, remote controls, telephones, etc. - Keep hand sanitizer close and use it often.
-Tell children and those around you to do the same and - With a family avoidance can be difficult, but try to stay three to six feet away from the person who is sick whenever possible. - A doctor might prescribe an antiviral (oseltamivir/Tamiflu) to treat the person with flu and prevent them from spreading it to others. - If other family members are at high risk for complications of the flu, they should see their doctor for prophylactic antiviral therapy.
-Of course, everyone in the family should be vaccinated.
+- Practice good hand hygiene by washing hands with soap and water or using hand sanitizer often - Avoid touching the face, which is the easiest way for germs to enter the body, - Avoid sharing utensils, dishes and glassware, or other common items that might become contaminated with flu and lead to transmission from hands to the face, eyes, nose and mouth, - Thoroughly clean services and common areas in the home including keyboards, remote controls and other items used by the sick person, - Although difficult, try to stay three to six feet away from the person who is sick whenever possible. - A doctor might prescribe an antiviral (oseltamivir/Tamiflu) to help shorten the time of illness. - If other family members are at high risk for complications of the flu, they should see their doctor for prophylactic antiviral therapy. - Everyone 6 months of age and older should be vaccinated each year.